-Healthy vegan chickpea muffins that are tender, sweet and delicious!
-Made with chickpeas, chickpea liquid, & chickpea flour, they are also oil-free, easy to make, & have 137 calories & 5 grams protein each.
+Vegan oil-free chickpea muffins that are tender, sweet and delicious!
+Made with chickpeas, chickpea liquid, & chickpea flour, they are also grain-free, gluten-free, easy to make, have 137 calories, & 5 grams protein each.

 I have a short and sweet post for all of you today, with a short and sweet recipe to match!

 I still love my oats, but I do revel in the creation of newfangled grain-free bakes.
 It takes plenty of trial and error, but the elation of getting it right is worth it.